-An application for a Planning Proposal (PP) can be made to amend either of the 3 Local Environmental Plans (LEPs) in place in MidCoast.
+An application for a Planning Proposal (PP) can be made to amend either of the three Local Environmental Plans (LEPs) in place in the MidCoast.

-A PP was formally called a Rezoning and can take the form of a map amendment (such as changing the zone, height or lot size of a property), an Amendment to Schedule 1 Additional permitted uses (to permit a use that is currently prohibited on a specific property) or it can be an amendment to the wording of a clause or landuse table within a zone in the LEP.
+A PP was formerly known as a 'Rezoning' and can be a map amendment (such as changing the zone, height or lot size of a property), an amendment to Schedule 1 Additional permitted uses (to permit a use that is currently prohibited on a specific property) or it can be an amendment to the wording of a clause or landuse table within a zone in the LEP.

-The PP process can be a lengthy (18 months+), costly ($200,000+) and complex (involving many studies and consultation with a number of State government agencies) process.
-While anyone can lodge an application and pay the relevant fee, the PP that is required to be lodged at the same time must have been prepared by a qualified town planner.
-Our policy Planning Proposal and Development Control Plan Applications provides more detail on the process and types of PPs processed by Council, following the process set by the NSW government.
+The process for rezoning land can be lengthy (in excess of 12 months), costly (over $300,000) and complex (involving many studies and consultation with a number of State Government agencies).
+While anyone can lodge an application and pay the relevant fee, the PP that accompanies the application must be prepared by a qualified town planner in Council’s template in accordance with relevant State Government guidelines and lodged on the NSW Planning Portal.

-Anyone considering whether to lodge a PP or DCP amendment are encouraged to first talk to staff to see whether their proposal has Strategic Merit and whether it is likely to receive any priority in Council’s work program.
+Anyone considering whether to lodge a PP or DCP amendment are required to firstly talk to our Land Use Planning team to see whether their proposal may have Strategic Merit to then proceed to a formal pre-lodgement meeting and subsequent lodgement of the application.

 LEP - Local Environmental Plan

-You can view copies of our LEP's and the LEP maps on the NSW Legislation website for each region by following the links below.
+You can view copies of our three LEP's and their associated maps by following the links below.

 DCP - Development Control Plan